stared/jekyll-blog-pre-2022/_posts/2020/2020-03-02-types-tests-typescript.markdown

 I found that the overhead to use types in TypeScript is minimal (if any).
 When writing a new class, method or function, very often it is faster.
 Sure, I need to specify types of input and output.
 But then I get speedup due to autocompletion, hints, and linting if for any reason I make a mistake.

 Types give built-in testing — that a given function takes arguments of particular types.
 However, they also help greatly with the code readability.
-When seeing `changeVolume(volume: number)` you don’t need to guess if `id` is a number, string, boolean, `Volume` object, or Cthulhu-knows-what.
+When seeing `changeVolume(volume: number)` you don’t need to guess if `volume` is a number, string, boolean, `Volume` object, or Cthulhu-knows-what.

 So, let’s start with a few lines of [Zen of Python](https://www.python.org/dev/peps/pep-0020/):